I Dream of Jeannie: Multi-part story arcs

+Release

 Syndication

 When reruns debuted on New York's WPIX, Jeannie won its time period with a 13 rating and a 23 share of the audience.
 The series averaged a 14 share and 32 share of the audience when WTTG in Washington, DC began airing the series.
 It was the first off-network series to best network competition in the ratings: "The big switch no doubt representing the first time in rating history that indies (local stations) have knocked over the network stations in a primetime slot was promoted by WPIX's premiere of the off-web Jeannie reruns back to back from 7 to 8 pm."

+It currently airs on Antenna TV weekdays at 1:00pm & 1:30pm ET and weeknights at 3:00am & 3:30am ET.

 In India, Sony Entertainment Television showed the series dubbed in Hindi in the late 1990s.

 It started airing again on Zee Cafe in India in 2020.

-In Italy, the series aired on Rai 1 under the name Strega per amore (Witch for Love) aired from 1977 until 1980, then repeated on Paramount Channel from 2020 until 2021.
+In Italy, the series aired on Rai 1 under the name Strega per amore (Witch for Love) from 1977 until 1980, then repeated on Paramount Channel from 2020 until 2021.

 In France, TF1 aired the series dubbed in French from 1993 to 1998.